keypom/keypom-docs/docs/Tutorials/Advanced/daos/drop.md

 └── methods
 ```

-For this Keypom drop, only a single function call to the DAO bot will be needed.
-This ensures that the DAO bot will only be called once and cannot be reused to register multiple people using one key.
+For this Keypom drop, only a single function call will be needed which invokes a method on the middleman contract.
+In this tutorial, that method is called `new_auto_registration`.

 ```js
 methods: [